Discrimination, Harassment & Sexual Misconduct

 Additionally, there is a difference between seduction and coercion.
 Coercing someone into sexual activity is a violation in the same way as physically forcing someone into sex.
 Coercion happens when someone is pressured unreasonably for sex.

 The University of Saint Francis affirms the principle that its students, faculty, staff or guests have a right to be free from discrimination, harassment or retaliation.
 Sexual harassment is a form of gender discrimination and is prohibited at USF.
-Sexual harassment is defined as unwelcome, gender-based verbal or physical conduct is sufficiently severe, persistent or pervasive that it unreasonably interferes with or deprives someone of the ability to participate in or benefit from the university’s educational program and campus activities.
+Sexual harassment is defined as unwelcome, gender-based verbal or physical conduct that is sufficiently severe, persistent or pervasive that it unreasonably interferes with or deprives someone of the ability to participate in or benefit from the university’s educational program and campus activities.
 The unwelcome behavior may be based on power differentials (quid pro quo), the creation of a hostile environment or retaliation.
 Examples include: an attempt to coerce an unwilling person into a sexual relationship; to repeatedly subject a person to egregious, unwanted sexual attention, to punish a refusal to comply to; to condition a benefit on submitting to sexual advances; sexual violence, stalking; gender-based bullying.
 Retaliatory harassment is intentional action taken by an accused individual or allied third party, absent legitimate non-discriminatory purposes, that harms an individual as reprisal for filing or participating in a grievance proceeding.

-Reporting an Incident and Filing a Complaints
+Reporting an Incident and Filing a Complaint

 Counseling and Assistance